MediaComem/comem-archidep/subjects/git/README.md

 $> git restore --staged people.txt
 ```

 The changes will still be in the file in the working directory.
+If you want to
-If you want to completely get rid of them, you can use `git checkout` as shown before.
+completely get rid of them, you can use `git restore` as shown before.